omahs/jelly-verse-contracts/audit/report.md

 Implement a check to ensure the `extendedFreezingPeriod` meets the minimum required value for such circumstances.

+[H-08] Double Spending Vulnerability in `Governor`

+## Severity

+**Impact**: High, Users can potentially vote multiple times with the same tokens.

+**Likelihood**: High, The current system does not prevent token reuse for voting.

+## Description

+The `Governor` contract's `propose` and `proposeCustom` functions use `lastChestId` to determine the last eligible `Chest` for voting.
+However, the `snapshot` only marks the start of the voting period (including delay) and does not capture the state of `Chest` positions at that time.
+This gap allows users to alter their `Chests` to gain additional voting power during the voting process.
+Moreover, it creates an opportunity for double spending, where a user votes with one `Chest`, then transfers tokens to another `Chest` after it becomes available within the voting window, and votes again.

+## Recommendations

+Introduce a robust snapshot mechanism that captures the state of `Chest` holdings at the proposal's snapshot time.
+Alternatively, restrict voting to `Chests` that are locked for the duration of the proposal's voting period, preventing the transfer of tokens and subsequent double voting.

+[H-09] Unrestricted Proposer Role in Timelock Enables Governance Disruption

+## Severity

+**Impact**: High, Allows any user to create or cancel proposals, leading to potential protocol disruption.

+**Likelihood**: High, No current safeguards against malicious activity.

+## Description

+The deployment script incorrectly sets the proposers array to include `address(0)`, effectively granting proposal creation and cancellation rights to any address.
+This oversight permits any user to interfere with the governance process, including the ability to cancel legitimately voted proposals or to schedule unauthorized operations.

+## Recommendations

+Restrict the proposer role exclusively to the `Governor` contract to ensure only legitimate governance actions are executable.
+Remove `address(0)` from the proposers array to prevent unauthorized proposal management.

 # [M-01] Minting of `JellyToken` is centralized

 ## Severity